 \subsection{Privacy in Social VR and Metaverse}

-Eye tracking is heavily integrated into discussions regarding privacy in Social VR due to the important role of eye movements as a non-verbal cue during social interaction.
-Social interactions present special considerations for privacy based on context, as expectations vary between interactions in public spaces and interactions with friends or family in private spaces~\cite{anonymity_vs_privacy_privacy_in_social_vr_vrst20}.
+Eye tracking is heavily integrated into discussions regarding privacy in social VR due to the critical role of eye movements as a non-verbal cue during social interaction.
+Social interactions present special privacy considerations based on context, as expectations vary between interactions in public spaces and interactions with friends or family in private spaces~\cite{anonymity_vs_privacy_privacy_in_social_vr_vrst20}.
 Potential solutions to establish privacy in social interactions include modulating the degree of accuracy or resolution of eye movements being mapped to a virtual avatar.
-On the other hand, researchers have found that non-verbal communication, through eye movements and gestures, can help preserve privacy for users who wish to avoid vocal communication in social VR~\cite{maloney2020talking}; suggesting that users desire control over VR sensor data streams to preserve privacy.
-Analogous methods exist for modulating privacy in telecommunications today, as users commonly turn off their webcam feed during Zoom or video calls to preserve the privacy of not paying attention or their background environment.
-Generating synthetic face and eye animations directly from audio has been proposed~\cite{voice2face}, which can help preserve privacy from raw eye movements, but is still prone to animation artifacts or incorrectly relaying social cues of the user.
-Open areas where advancements in understanding privacy for social VR would be critical are environments geared towards children~\cite{maloney2020virtual}, individuals with behavioral conditions such as ASD~\cite{kim2022workplace}, and communities with privacy norms that vary from the general population~\cite{maloney2021social}.
+On the other hand, researchers have found that non-verbal communication, through eye movements and gestures, can help preserve privacy for users who wish to avoid vocal communication in social VR~\cite{maloney2020talking}, suggesting that users desire control over VR sensor data streams to protect privacy.
+Analogous methods exist for modulating privacy in telecommunications today, as users commonly turn off their webcam feed during video calls to preserve the privacy of not paying attention or of their background environment.
+Generating synthetic face and eye animations directly from audio has been proposed~\cite{voice2face}, which can help preserve privacy from raw eye movements, but is still prone to animation artifacts or incorrectly relaying users' social cues.
+Open areas where advancements in understanding privacy for social VR would be critical include environments geared towards children~\cite{maloney2020virtual}, individuals with behavioral conditions such as ASD~\cite{kim2022workplace}, and communities with privacy norms that differ from the general population~\cite{maloney2021social}.